 PLOP is aware of the PDF/A-1/2/3 (ISO 19005) archiving standards: if the input document conforms to PDF/A, the output document is guaranteed to conform as well.
 PLOP fully supports XMP extension schemas as required by PDF/A. The ability to insert PDF/A-conforming XMP metadata in PDF documents is an important advantage of PLOP.

 PLOP is available as a programming library (component) for various development environments, and as a command-line tool for batch operations.
 Library and command-line tool offer similar features, but are suitable for different deployment tasks.

 The PLOP programming library is used for integration into your desktop or server application.
 Examples for using the library with all supported language bindings are included in the PLOP package.
 Since the PLOP library accepts PDF input documents from a disk file or directly in memory, it can easily be combined with other products.

 The PLOP command-line tool is suited for batch processing PDF documents.
 It doesn’t require any programming, but offers powerful command-line options which can be used to integrate it into complex workflows.
 The PLOP command-line tool can also be called from environments which do not support the use of the PLOP library.

 PDFlib PLOP is everywhere - it runs on practically all computing platforms.
-We offer 32-bit and 64-bit packages for all common flavors of Windows, OS X, Linux and Unix.
+We offer 32-bit and 64-bit packages for all common flavors of Windows, OS X/macOS, Linux and Unix.
 Versions for mobile and embedded systems are available on request.

 The PLOP core is written in highly optimized C and C++ code for maximum performance and small overhead.
 Via a simple API (Application Programming Interface) the PLOP functionality is accessible from a variety of development environments: